sjentsch/lsjDocs/_pages/Ch11_tTest_02.rst

 estimate has been constructed from *N* observations, then the sampling distribution turns into a *t*-distribution with *N* - 1 **degrees of freedom** (df).
-The t distribution is very similar to the normal distribution, but has “heavier” tails, as discussed earlier in `Other useful distributions
+The t distribution is very similar to the normal distribution, but has “heavier” tails, as discussed earlier in :doc:`Other useful distributions
-<Ch07_Probability_6.html#other-useful-distributions>`__ and illustrated in
+<Ch07_Probability_6>` and illustrated in :numref:`fig-ttestdist`.
+Notice,
-:numref:`fig-ttestdist`.
-Notice, though, that as df gets larger, the *t*-distribution starts to look identical to the standard normal distribution.
+though, that as df gets larger, the *t*-distribution starts to look identical to the standard normal distribution.
 This is as it should be: if you have a sample size of *N* = 70,000,000 then your “estimate” of the standard deviation would be pretty much perfect, right?
 So, you should expect that for large *N*, the *t*-test would behave exactly the same way as a *z*-test.
 And that’s exactly what happens!

 .. ----------------------------------------------------------------------------